rolancon/confetti/README.md

 The aa columnn contains the labels: two rows with names in their cells, labelling the column next to it (ac) as containing different amounts.
 As you can see from the naming, the second column, ab, has been skipped.
 The third row is skipped, and the fourth row shows that the cell value in column ac contains the total: the sum of the two cell values of the first two two rows in the same column.

 ### XML

+The hierarchical structure of XML, consisting of nested _tags_ and the possibility of _attributes_ (with or without value) on tags can be modelled straightforward way in Confetti.
+Text in a tag can only be modelled if it's contained in a leave node, not in the case of mixed nodes (nodes containinig a mix of nodes and text):

+    [xml-file,]
+    [outer-tag]
+    attribute1 =
+    attribute2 = value
+    [.inner-tag]
+    text

+The outer tag contains two attributes, one empty and the other with a value, the inner tag (nested inside the outer tag) contains only text.

 ### JSON